 Licensee Penalties

-It is illegal for a licensee; an adult licensed to sell alcohol in South Carolina, to knowingly sell or permit alcohol to be sold to a minor.
-A licensee may face suspension and have their beer, wine, or liquor license automatically revoked if a conviction, a plea of guilty, forfeiture of the bond, or a plea of nolo contendere occurs.
-As an alternative to the revocation of a beer, wine, or liquor license, the department may issue a fine instead of revocation.
+It is illegal for a licensee, an adult licensed to sell alcohol in South Carolina, to knowingly sell or permit alcohol to be sold to a minor.
+A licensee may face suspension and have their beer, wine, or liquor license automatically revoked if a conviction, guilty plea, forfeiture of the bond, or a plea of nolo contendere occurs.
+The department may issue a fine instead of revocation as an alternative to revoking a beer, wine, or liquor license.

 Fines:

-First Offense: the license must be revoked for one year or the licensee must pay a penalty of $250 to the department.
+First Offense: The license must be revoked for one year, or the licensee must pay the department a penalty of $250.

-Second Offense: the offender's license or license must be revoked for two years, or the licensee must pay a penalty of $500 to the department.
+Second Offense: the offender’s license or license must be revoked for two years, or the licensee must pay the department a penalty of $500.

 Beer and wine may be bought and sold 24 hours a day.